 One of Japan's biggest criminal problems is bicycle theft.
 There are about 6.6 bicycles stolen per 100,000 inhabitants.
 Japan is the second country with the most bicycle thefts among the G20.

 Fortunately 50% of the bikes are recovered by the police.
-Probably the rate is even higher, some Japanese people simply steal bicycles out of necessity and sometimes they themselves return it to the owner or where it was.
+Probably the rate is even higher, some Japanese people simply steal bicycles out of necessity and sometimes they return them to the owner or to the place where it was.

 We also recommend reading: